Msarang7/Msarang7.github.io/bloggers.md

 - [The School of Life](https://www.theschooloflife.com/thebookoflife/) : Run by a number of philosophers and artists, The School of Life is an educational company that offers advice on life issues.
 [Youtube](https://www.youtube.com/channel/UC7IcJI8PUf5Z3zKxnZvTBog)

+- [WILDML](http://www.wildml.com/2016/10/learning-reinforcement-learning/) : Blog on Reinforcement Learning with code, solutions and exercises.